se-taylor/megamillions-matrix/README.md

 The Mega Millions Matrix website automatically updates the Winning Numbers within a few hours after the drawings are made, twice a week.

+Only results since October 31, 2017 are displayed, which is the date that Mega Millions changed their game matrix to 5/70 / 1/25.

 ### Features

 | Feature                                | Summary                                                                                                                                                                                                                                                     |